Skip to main content

 Lebanese Mezze

-The heart of Lebanese dining - a generous spread of small dishes including hummus, tabbouleh, fattoush, and baba ghanoush, designed for communal sharing and conversation.
+The center of any Lebanese meal: a spread of small dishes like hummus, tabbouleh, fattoush, and baba ghanoush, meant to be shared around the table over conversation.

 Allergens: